Cray-HPE/license-checker/README.md

    add_exclude:
        - "ignore_this.*"
    ```
-   Patterns in inclusion list must follow [Python fnmatch module syntax](https://docs.python.org/3/library/fnmatch.html), applied against path to
+   Patterns in exclusion list must follow [Python fnmatch module syntax](https://docs.python.org/3/library/fnmatch.html).
+File and directory names are
-   each individual file, relative to top level scan directory.
-Directories, matching exclusion pattern, are not descended into.
-Matching is performed for
+   normalized relative to top level scan directory (i.e. `./dist/` becomes `dist`), and then matched against exclusion pattern.
+Directories, matching
-   full file/directory path.
-I.e., use `dist` to exclude entire `dist` folder, located in scan root.
-Use another entry `*/dist` to exclude all folders
+   exclusion pattern, are not descended into.
+I.e., use `dist` to exclude `dist` folder, located in scan root.
+Use another entry `*/dist` to exclude
-   named `dist`, located deeper in file tree.
+   all folders, named `dist`, located deeper in file tree.

 ## Integration with GitHub Workflows
 Add the following to a file named `.github/workflows/license-check.yaml`, to make license checking part of your GitHub workflow: